dahlia/awesome-sqlalchemy/README.rst

 Testing
 -------

+charlatan_
+   Fixtures management for SQLAlchemy and other systems.

 factory_boy_
    Generate fake data and create random fixtures for testing in SQLAlchemy and many other Python ORM systems.